15 Women On Whether They Share Finances With Their Partner

-We Asked Our Readers If They Share Finances With Their Long-Term Partner—Here’s What They Had To Say
+We Asked Our Readers If They Share Finances With Their Long-Term Partners—Here’s What They Had To Say

-Being newly married (I was married in late summer of 2018), finances have been at the forefront of my mind.
-After all of the planning and excitement had dissipated from our wedding day, it was time to have the long-term financial discussion with my partner.
+Being newly married (as of late summer 2018), finances have been at the forefront of my mind.
+After all of the planning and excitement had dissipated from our wedding day, it was time to have the longterm financial discussion with my partner.

 We are very honest and transparent with one another and communicate openly about splitting costs and treating one another to dinners and outings.
 We have also found that apps like Venmo can be extremely helpful and almost feels like a joint bank account in a way, offering us the opportunity to send one another funds whenever needed.

 Independence in our relationship is also something we deeply value and we both agreed that keeping our money in our own wallets felt right for us.
 I am sure that, in time, especially if children become part of the financial equation, we will restructure.
 We look at our finances as an evolving conversation that is always going to be adjusted based on the circumstances and different stages of life that we are in.

 Because of the nuanced nature of finances, our team at The Good Trade found ourselves curious to know how other couples approach finances in their relationships.

 We took to Instagram and asked our followers the simple question: